holoplot/rtp-monitor/README.md

 - **Real-time Updates**: Periodic refresh of stream status and statistics
 - **WAV Recording**: Record selected stream to a WAV file
 - **PTP Monitor**: If started with sufficient privileges, PTP time transmitters will be monitored and their equivalent RTP timestamp will be displayed in the stream details view.
-- **FPGA RX Monitor**: Support for Ravenna FPGA stream receiver (only available on Linux with special hardware)
+- **FPGA RX streaming**: Support for Ravenna FPGA stream receiver (only available on Linux with special hardware)

 ## Demo